kerenfu/JLDCF/README.md

 	@article{Fu2021siamese,
-  	title={Siamese Network for RGB-D Salient Object Detection and Beyond}, author={Fu, Keren and Fan, Deng-Ping and Ji, Ge-Peng and Zhao, Qijun and Shen, Jianbing}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)}, year={2021}
+  	title={Siamese Network for RGB-D Salient Object Detection and Beyond}, author={Fu, Keren and Fan, Deng-Ping and Ji, Ge-Peng and Zhao, Qijun and Shen, Jianbing and Zhu, Ce}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)}, year={2021}
 	}